logseq/docs/db-version.md

 1. `SQLite` - Import using the SQLite DB file from export.
 2. `File to DB graph` - Import a markdown graph.
 See the [db graph importer](#db-graph-importer) for more on it.
 3. `Debug Transit` - Import a debug transit file from export.

+### EDN Data Export

+Exported EDN data allows any DB graph content to be shared between users as text.
+With this text, a user can then import it to replicate the same visible and behavioral content including the content's properties, tags.
+This is important as it gives users control of their content and enables some workflows that aren't possible with file graphs.
+This feature is available with the following commands:

+* `Export block EDN data` - Run this command on the current block to copy it to the clipboard.
+When this data is imported, it will overwrite the current block.
+* `Export page EDN data` - Run this command on the current page to copy it to the clipboard.
+When this is imported to an existing page, it will append to the existing page.
+* `Export graph's tags and properties EDN data` - Run this command to copy the entire graph's tags and properties.
+This is useful for sharing your workflows with others without sharing your graph-specific data.
+This is an example of a workflow that was not possible with file graphs.
+* `Import EDN data` - Run this command to import any of the above exported data.
+If importing a block, you must have focus on the block you want to import into.

+For developers, this shareable EDN data can also be used in scripts to create or modify existing graphs.
+For example, a page's data could be passed to [this script](https://github.com/logseq/logseq/blob/feat/db/deps/db/script/create_graph.cljs) to create a new DB graph with that page.

 ## Scripting